 The end of the state fiscal year is June 30.
+Please note that June 30 falls on a weekend in 2024 and agencies should plan close activities accordingly.
 This is important to be aware of since this marks the end of the accounting FY.
 All transactions posted with an accounting date of June 30 or prior will be reported as an accrual for financial reporting.

-Close period July 1-August 18.
+Close period July 1-August 16.
 This timeframe is used to prepare for the hard close of accounting activity as it relates to the prior fiscal year since there are two fiscal years open.
 Agencies need to be aware of dates to make sure transactions are recorded in the correct accounting fiscal year and budget fiscal year, which may not necessarily be the same.